DSpace/dspace-angular/README.md

 ```

 ### Running the application with Docker
+> [!WARNING]
-NOTE: At this time, we do not have production-ready Docker images for DSpace.
+> At this time, we do not have production-ready Docker images for DSpace.
-That said, we do have quick-start Docker Compose scripts for development or testing purposes.
+> That said, we do have quick-start Docker Compose scripts for development or testing purposes.

 See [Docker Runtime Options](docker/README.md)